 Click here.
 You can also register by phone, or in person.
 Visit our contact us page.
 We will open registration for the following year on April 1.
 If you have any questions pertaining to enrollment, please contact us at firstname.lastname@example.org.
-We look forward to hearing from you!

 Yes.
 Two of our studios and our gym have a waiting-room area in which parents can watch from during class.
 Studio 3 has a closed circuit TV in the waiting area.
 We host two “Parent Visit Days” per year: the first lesson of November and the first lesson of February.